AlexanderKosik/kickstart_regex/content/lookaround.md

 # will not match because `ander` is missing
 print(re.search(r"Alex(?=ander)", "My name is Alex") is not None)
 ```
+So the RegEx works like this:

+    - Match capital `A`?
+Yes, proceed.
+    - Match `l`?
+Yes, proceed
+    - Match `e`?
+Yes, proceed
+    - Match `x`?
+Yes, proceed
+    - Is to the right of that `x` a literal `ander`?
+Yes, so we have a match

 ## Lookback
 We can do the same in opposite direction by using a lookback group.
 This group is defined with `(?<=)`.
+The char `<` looks like an arrow to the left.
+This can be used a as a mnemonic.

 So if we want to match a number only if on the left side is a dollar sign we can do something like this: